curiosum-dev/permit_phoenix/README.md

 #### Using with Phoenix Scopes

-Permit.Phoenix LiveView integration supports [Phoenix Scopes](https://hexdocs.pm/phoenix/scopes.html) (available in Phoenix 1.8+), which are data structures that hold information about the current request or session (current user, organization, permissions, etc.).
+Permit.Phoenix LiveView and Controller integrations supports [Phoenix Scopes](https://hexdocs.pm/phoenix/scopes.html) (available in Phoenix 1.8+), which are data structures that hold information about the current request or session (current user, organization, permissions, etc.).
 Scopes are particularly useful for multi-tenant applications or when you need to maintain more than just user information.

 ##### When to use Phoenix Scopes with Permit